 Earn Your Phlebotomy Certificate in Northern California

-MTI College has two programs that allow students to earn their CPT1 Phlebotomy certification at our Sacramento campus.
+Campus has two programs that allow students to earn their CPT1 Phlebotomy certification at our Sacramento campus.

 Our Phlebotomy program is a 16-week course that gives you the necessary training to become a certified CPT1 phlebotomist in California.